AbhikChowdhury6/foodSage/README.md

 ## 💡 The Vision

-**FOOD SAGE** is revolutionizing how consumers interact with processed foods.
-By simply scanning a product's ingredient list, our application instantly analyzes and categorizes ingredients based on potential health impacts.
+**FOOD SAGE** Food Sage focuses on identifying and extracting the ingredients section from processed food packaging.
+The extracted ingredients are then categorized into three levels of potential harmfulness.
+By leveraging computer vision and optical character recognition (OCR) techniques, the system analyzes the ingredient lists and assesses their relative health impact.

 <div align="center">
   <img src="Docs/app_mockup/ui_Collection.png" width="100%" max-width="650px" alt="UI layout for the FoodSage App" style="border-radius: 10px; box-shadow: 0 4px 12px rgba(0,0,0,0.15);" />